B1gN0Se/tools_bounty/README.md

 Tested on **Kali Linux**

 A basic shell script that installs the tools I use most during my tests.
+(Cloud)

 **Steps:**